-When songwriters think of making it big, it usually inspires thoughts of winning an industry award or a beloved artist performing their songs.
-But a major part of making a career as a songwriter is understanding that the music business is, yes, a business – and that means it's up to every songwriter to seek out education, to learn how to network, and get organized as much as any big CEO would.
+When songwriters dream of making it big, it usually involves winning an industry award, a viral hit, or another beloved artist performing their songs.
+But a major part of building a successful career as a songwriter is understanding that the music business is, in fact, a business.
+And that means it's up to every songwriter to educate themselves, learn how to network, and get as organized as any CEO would.